How Can I Become a Better Singer? | The Ultimate Guide to Singing

 The larynx, commonly called the voice box, is a muscular organ that forms an air passage to the lungs and holds the vocal cords.
 Stabilizing your larynx will help improve your singing.

-Practice Good Posture
+Practice Correct Posture

-General tips include:
+General tips and positions for singing include:

 • Stay erect, but make sure your body is relaxed and void of tension